 Rhoades’ second coaching change was equally uninspired.
-Why replace an older coach who had at least revived the basketball program somewhat with another older coach who had been out of coaching for several years?
+Why replace an older coach who had revived the basketball program with another older coach who has been out of coaching for several years?

 But despite those missteps, Rhoades was in a perfect position to hire the best coach available to replace Sumlin, who everyone even remotely connected with college football knew was going to be plucked by a program in a BCS conference after leading UH to a 12-1 record.
 Given UH’s recent success, how hard could that be?

 Well, maybe harder than you would expect, particularly if you are ill-prepared to conduct the search.

 Two weeks after Sumlin elected to take the head coaching position at Texas A&M, it is painfully clear that Rhoades was inexplicably unprepared to replace Sumlin.

 After being used by the coaches at Wyoming and Louisiana Tech to improve their respective contractual positions, Rhoades panicked and bestowed the head coaching position at Houston to Tony Levine, an obscure assistant coach who has never been seriously considered for a major college head coaching position before.

 Indeed, but for reaping the benefit of Rhoades’ questionable decision-making, Levine probably would not have been a candidate for more than a relatively minor assistant coaching position at another college program.